codynego/BC-GEPredict/README.md

 ## 📈 Results

-*You can fill this section later with classification metrics, confusion matrix, and sample predictions.*
+*for classification metrics, confusion matrix, and sample predictions.*

 ---